Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Contrasting it with present reality and the obstacles in the way

-This combination creates a kind of motivational tension.
-The brain becomes more aware of the gap between where you are and where you want to be—and that awareness naturally increases focus on closing it.
+This combination creates a type of motivational tension.
+Your brain becomes more aware of the gap between where you are now and where you want to be—and that awareness naturally encourages you to focus on closing that gap.

-What makes WOOP goal setting especially effective is that it doesn’t stop at insight or awareness.
-It goes one step further by adding concrete action planning.
+What makes WOOP goal setting especially powerful is that it doesn’t stop at awareness or insight.
+It takes things one step further by adding a practical action plan.

-That final step is what turns a mental shift into actual behavior change in real life.
+That final step is what transforms a mental shift into real behavior change.

 Now let’s look at some real-life examples: